 About 1988 the then largest mall in Tennessee, Hamilton Place, was built in East Brainerd accessible by I-75.
 This spurred commercial and residential growth around the mall.
 In one year vehicle miles traveled (VMT) per year increased from about 6 million VMT to over 10 million VMT.
-It has stayed in the 9.7 to 10.95 million range since.
-There has, however, been a steady increase since 2013.
+The VMT was similar from 2005-2013.
+There has, however, been a steady increase since 2013 and a significant increase in 2019.

 The Interstate 75 corridor, a major north-south route for commercial transport, runs through Chattanooga and connects with I-24 near East Ridge.
-On either side of the I-75/I-24 split are the highest traffic counts in Hamilton County.
-The latest available posted numbers are 2019 indicating a daily average traffic count of 129,059 at #212 East Ridge Station which is just west of the I-75/I-24 split.
-The highest count in Hamilton County is on the east side of the split at #163 is 130,204.
-The major rework of the I-75/24 split by the state began in 2020.
-This project is designed to ease some of the traffic congestion as the split is a traffic bottleneck.
-Vehicle pollution in that area is expected to be reduced when the project is completed.
-The congestion will be problematic during the construction.
+On either side of the I75-24 split are the highest traffic counts in Hamilton County according to the Tennessee Department of Transportation Data Management System.
+The latest available posted numbers are from the year 2020 indicating a daily average traffic count of 102,680 as compared to a higher 2019 count of 129,059 at the #212 East Ridge Station which is just west of the I75/24 split.
+The highest count in Hamilton County is on the east side of the split at #163 is 117,649 in 2020 as opposed to 130,204 in 2019.
+The I-75/24 split is being reworked by the state, beginning in 2020, to ease some of the traffic congestion as the split is a traffic bottleneck.
+Easing congestion should reduce vehicle pollution in that area.
+The decrease in counts for 2020 was probably related to either traffic diverting around the construction project or reduced traffic because of the Coved pandemic.
+The congestion is anticipated to increase during the construction and will be problematic until the project is completed.